Inspiring hearts, empowering youth, connecting community— through the power of music!

 -

-Henkensiefken has concertized throughout Asia, Latin America, and the United States, having performed alongside artists including Clive Greensmith, Steven Doane, Zlatomir Fung, Paul Neubauer, Stephanie Chase, Christina Bouey, Tatiana Tessman, and Mark O’Connor, to name a few.
-As a cellist, Henkensiefken was a Sorbel Award Winner at the Mu Phi Epsilon International Music Competition in 2011, and has been principal cellist for orchestras including Ensemble du Monde (NYC), the Empire State Sinfonia (Brooklyn, NY) Kansas City Philharmonia (Parkville, MO), and the Salina Symphony (Salina, KS).
-During the 2006-2007 season, he was a substitute cellist for the New World Symphony.
-His primary cello teachers were Edward Laut and Martin Story having also worked with Yo-Yo Ma, Eric Rosenblith, Zuill Bailey and Peter Kondrashin, as well as members of the Kronos, Ying, Da Vinci, and Turtle Island String Quartets.
+As a performer, Henkensiefken has concertized throughout Asia, Latin America, and the United States, collaborating with artists such as Clive Greensmith, Steven Doane, Zlatomir Fung, Paul Neubauer, Stephanie Chase, Christina Bouey, Tatiana Tessman, and Mark O’Connor.
+He was a Sorbel Award Winner at the Mu Phi Epsilon International Music Competition.
+He has served as principal cellist with ensembles including Ensemble du Monde (NYC), Empire State Sinfonia (Brooklyn), Kansas City Philharmonia, and the Salina Symphony, and was a substitute cellist for the New World Symphony.

 -